cloudmanic/cloudmanic-api/README.md

 http://yourdomain.com/people/{get, create, delete, update}/format/{json, php, xml}
 ```

 These calls are delivered from the API_Controller.php library.
 These calls will detect a model name from the API url.
-You can set which segment that is from the $config['api_model_guess'] config.
+You can set which segment with from the $config['api_model_guess'] config.
 In the example above the url segment would be 1 (people).

 ```
 $config['api_model_guess'] = array('segment' => 1, 'postfix' => '_model');